 • Miller's Dale Car Park - The Authority is aware that Trail users park along the local roads within the immediate vicinity of Miller's Dale Car Park, causing road safety concerns.
 The car park was lined in 2011 in order to increase its capacity however it is a very popular access point for the Trail.
-Roadside parking is generally restricted to weekends and holidays and is the result of the car park capacity being exceeded.
-The Authority will continue to monitor this situation and will work with DCC and Wormhill Parish Council to investigate the merit of a TRO if this is felt to be appropriate.
+Roadside parking is generally restricted to weekends and holidays and does occur at times when the car park capacity has not been exceeded which suggests some choose to park on the roadside to avoid the parking charges.
+There is potential to increase the capacity of the car park by using a herringbone spacing layout within the central area.
+The Authority will continue to monitor the usage of this car park as well as incidents of roadside parking and will work with DCC and the Parish Council in determining whether roadside parking restrictions are required.

 It is necessary to continue to monitor the parking issues associated with the Monsal Trail as set out above, in order to more accurately determine the severity of the problems.
 At this stage, we do not know whether 2011 visitor numbers will continue or whether numbers will drop as users choose to visit other trails.
 The Pedal Peak District Visitor Management Plan will be reviewed during the first year of the TMP.
+It is important to note that on street parking control measures will only be proposed by the Authority for reasons of highway safety.

 As an Authority, we do not advocate the enlargement of car parks but instead seek to encourage more trail users to arrive by sustainable transport means including public transport.
 The ultimate aim of the Pedal Peak District Project is to connect the Monsal Trail to the towns of Buxton and Matlock and if achieved, this would have a significant effect on how many trail users can realistically access the Trail using public transport.
 This is however dependent upon external funding and planning permission and is beyond the scope of this plan, and likely to take several years to achieve.
-In the short term, the Green Travel Plan for the Trails which will be completed by Autumn 2012, will aim to help alleviate the current congestion by identifying key actions to help make sustainable transport a more realistic option for as many trail users as possible.
+In the short term, the Green Travel Plan for the Trails (which will cover the 5 year period of the management plan), will aim to help alleviate the current congestion by identifying key actions to help make sustainable transport a more realistic option for as many trail users as possible.